moyix/csaw23_nervcenter/NOTES.md

 # Aesthetics

 Scenario is a terminal interface to the [Magi supercomputers from Evangelion](https://evangelion.fandom.com/wiki/Magi).
 When you connect, it generates a public/private key pair and tells you that the private key will be given to you **out of band**; consult [Dr. Akagi](https://evangelion.fandom.com/wiki/Ritsuko_Akagi) for details (this part is a lie, but the phrase "out of band" is a hint).
-Aesthetics will be xterm-256color compatible screenshots from the show (what terminal width?):
+Aesthetics will be xterm-256color compatible screenshots from the show (what terminal width?
+Say 100 chars):

 * NERV logo on login - DONE
 * Screenshot of MAGI interface